slazav/device2/Readme.md

 * `devices` or `list` -- Show list of all known devices.

-* `open/<device>` -- Open a device.
+* `use/<device>` -- Use the device in this connection.
 Argument is device name.
-Usually a device is opened on demand, then a command is sent to it.
-This command can be used to open the device before sending any command to it (e.g. to process errors separately).
+Usually a device is opened (if it is not opened yet) on demand, then some action is requested.
+This action can be used to open and check the device before sending any command to it (e.g. to process errors separately).

-* `close/<device>` -- Close a device (if no other session uses it).
+* `release/<device>` -- Notify the server that this device is not going to be used by this connection.
+Device is closed if no other connections use it.
 Argument is device name.
 Normally devices are closed when session is ended and no other sessions are using the device.
 This command can be used to close the device without closing the session.
 If some other session uses